chloealbright/DevHiveMind/Language Overlap/Annotation.md

 ```

+The provided code snippet defines a custom annotation called `ProcessedBy` which is annotated with `@Target(ElementType.TYPE)`, specifying that this annotation can be applied only to types (e.g., classes).

+The `@Retention(RetentionPolicy.RUNTIME)` annotation indicates that the `ProcessedBy` annotation information should be retained at runtime, allowing [[introspection and reflection |reflection]] to access it.

+The annotation has one element, `value()`, which is of type `Class<?>`.
+This implies that when you use `@ProcessedBy`, you need to provide a class as its value.

-The provided code snippet defines a custom annotation called `ProcessedBy` that indicates that the `BankAccount` class is processed by the `AccountWorker` class at runtime, but the exact functionality depends on the implementation of `AccountWorker` and the broader code context.
+`BankAccount` class is processed by the `AccountWorker` class at runtime, but the exact functionality depends on the implementation of `AccountWorker` and the broader code context.

 In summary, annotation types are tailored for creating metadata annotations, while regular interfaces define implementation contracts for classes.

+Reflection in this context can be used to extract and process this annotation information at runtime.

+ For example, you can use reflection to find classes that are annotated with `@ProcessedBy`, and then retrieve the associated `value()` (in this case, `AccountWorker.class`).
+This allows you to perform actions or make decisions based on these annotations.

+making it useful for various runtime configurations or behaviors in your application.